 Be aware that in some circumstances text sent using the send command may be interpreted as an executable command by the receiving device.
-For example, if the receiving device is UNIX workstation, and the receiving device is in a state (shell) where commands can be executed, the incoming text, if it is a properly formatted UNIX command, will be accepted by the workstation as a command.
-For this reason, you should limit your exposure to potential messages from terminal servers or other Cisco IOS-based devices when running an interactive shell.

-The following example shows how to send a message to all lines:
+For example, if the receiving device is UNIX workstation, and the receiving device is in a state (shell) where commands can be executed, the incoming text, if it is mand, will be accepted by the workstation as a command.
+For this posure to potential messages from terminal servers or other Cisco g an interactive shell.
+Examples The following example shows he ow to send a message to all lines: Router# send Enter message, end with CTRL The system 2509 will be shut Send message? [confirm] Router# /Z; abort with CTRL/C: down in 10 minutes for repairs.^Z Message from tty0 to all terminals: The system 2509 will be shut down in 10 minutes for repairs.
+Related Commands Command Description reload Reloads the operating system.